skellis46/finger-pointing-moon/case-for-support.md

 _1. Limits: What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?_

-1. identify qualities of experience from first-person body-based practice experiments that resist being known, are deeply uncertain, or are unable to be articulated;
+1. identify qualities of experience from first- and third-person body-based practice experiments that resist being known, are deeply uncertain, or are unable to be articulated;
-2. identify qualities of experience from first-person body-based practice experiments that assist being known, display some quality of certainty, or are able to be articulated. **add third-person here**
+2. identify qualities of experience from first- and third-person body-based practice experiments that assist being known, display some quality of certainty, or are able to be articulated.

 _2. Proxies: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?_

 3. in-depth survey of practice-research epistemology literature from the early 1990s (when practice-research began in the academy) to the present.
-This will build on the vast unpublished work of Ken Friedman;
+This will build on the vast unpublished work of Ken Friedman that he shared with me in 2020;
 4. identify and critique any epistemic ambiguities, limitations and possibilities in this scholarship;
 5. identify epistemic proxies of practice-research -- these are the ways in which practice-research represents its understandings or findings while keeping them at arm's length;
 6. critical analysis of the affects of epistemic proxies on epistemic clarity and specificity in practice-research.